outpaddling/Coding-Standards/README.md

 most package managers already provide as environment variables or via the make command.

+## Containers

+Containers are powerful tools and extremely useful when we need to isolate an environment for some reason.
+For example, they can be used very effectively to house numerous virtual web servers on the same hardware in complete isolation from each other, providing a high level of security with minimal overhead.
+They can also be used for testing software in a pristine environment without the need to maintaining separate hardware for testing.
+They largely serve the same purpose as a virtual machine or emulator, but with much lower overhead.
+The down side is that they are generally limited to running an operating system or application highly compatible with the host.

+Unfortunately, it seems that every great innovation quickly becomes a solution looking for problems and people flock to it like bugs to a lamp, employing it in inappropriate situations in an attempt to look sophisticated.

+Before you get caught up in a fad that will cost you and your users a lot of time and effort, think about the real cost and benefits.
+Well-designed application software rarely benefits from being containerized.
+If you have a clean build system, maintain compatibility with maintream prerequisite software, and take care to avoid conflicts with other applications, there will be no need to maintain a container and make users jump through the additional hoops of using it.
+They should be able to just install it with a simple command and run it.

+In the case of containers, they are often used to cover up inadequacies in software design rather than correct them.
+E.g., they can be used as a mechanism to bundle outdated, buggy libraries without causing conflicts with other versions, since they are isolated from each other.
+Sweeping problems into a container rather than correcting them with proper code maintenance only allows problems to accumulate.
+It is clearly not a sustainable approach to software development and deployment.

+Use containers where they have a legitimate benefit, but never to isolate quality issues from the host system.

 ## OOP in C

 Object oriented design is a good practice and important for keeping complex